 Free Soup Bowl Cozy Pattern

-Protect hands and furniture from hot soup, chili, and oatmeal with a soup bowl cozy that's as cute as it is functional!
-They're fast and easy to make, which makes them ideal handmade gifts.
+Protect hands and furniture from hot soup, chili, and oatmeal with bowl cozies that are as cute as they are functional!
+They're fast and easy to make, which makes them ideal gifts to make in multiples.

 Designer: Lindsay Mayland of Happy Hour Stitches

 - 2--10" squares of batting (We used Pellon's Wrap N Zap.)

 Finished bowl cozy: fits a 6″-diameter bowl with a little room to spare.